berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

-* Demo of Implement sample Client / sub client forms.
+* Demonstrate a field validator for simple single token all alpha numeric.
+* Ensure both the Global and local context are searched during interpolation
-* Allow arbitrary creation of variables at top level of Yaml to support re-use.
+* Test / Demo arbitrary creation of variables at top level of Yaml to support re-use.
 EG: A float  pattern would be re-usable across many fields.
-* Demonstrate a field validator for simple single token all alpha numeric.
+* DONE:JOE:2020-01-26: Add userCollapsible feature to group level that renders the group with an icon to collaps with Icon to re-explode.
+* AutoHideCollapsible feature added at the group level.
+Do not render that portion if a data match does not exist eg:    {collapsible: { dataFiter: { src_data_context: person.isbuyer  compareFun: isTrue(), monitor: [persIsBuyer]}}}    Then must set a filter event or watcher so every change to one of a set Id triggers re-evaluation to add that area.
+We will need the containter rendered so there is someplace to put it even if we skipped rendering it last time.
+This implies we will need a list of rendered ID for the form so we can do global validation of mandatory fields that skips those fields we chose not render.
+* Switch over to using Flexbox instead of inline-block for field placement.
+* Switch over to using Label-for instad of manual label div specification.
 * Modify Date parser to accept alternative input form and reform to desired format to support date picker.
-* Done:JOE:2020-01-25 warn programmer if data context can not be located.
-* DONE:JOE:2020-01-25: Add Default Values for Form fields when no value is supplied in the JSON
-* DONE:JOE:2020-01-25: Support null for data Obj Id which will create a object with time + random generated id.
-* DONE:JOE:2020-01-25:Groups should render even when label is omitted.
-* DONE:JOE:2020-01-25: Ability to show additional descriptive text when user enters a widget for editing also displays when they hover over that field.
-* DONE:JOE:2020-01-25: Add Force Wrap directive to widgets that converts the inline-block to display:block for it's containing div.
-* DONE:JOE:2020-01-25: Make the group containers directly addressable in Css with different classname.
-* DONE:JOE:2020-01-25: Make Field set object directly addressable in css with different classname
-* DONE:JOE:2020-02-25: Group Container that can suppress field set generation so it can just be used to help control layout.
 * Warn programmer if form specification can not be loaded.
 * Warn programmer if Requested data object can not be located.
 * Horizontal Div blocks are not properly wrapping.